 Gilead Sciences (GILD) Gains As Market Dips: What You Should Know

-GILD will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect GILD to post earnings of $1.97 per share.
-This would mark year-over-year growth of 17.26%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.71 billion, up 20.87% from the year-ago period.
+Wall Street will be looking for positivity from GILD as it approaches its next earnings report date.
+This is expected to be April 29, 2021.
+On that day, GILD is projected to report earnings of $2.02 per share, which would represent year-over-year growth of 20.24%.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.81 billion, up 22.76% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.21 per share and revenue of $24.87 billion.
-These totals would mark changes of +1.69% and +0.74%, respectively, from last year.
+GILD's full-year Zacks Consensus Estimates are calling for earnings of $7.22 per share and revenue of $24.76 billion.
+These results would represent year-over-year changes of +1.83% and +0.28%, respectively.

-Investors should also note any recent changes to analyst estimates for GILD.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for GILD.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-GILD is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.12% higher.
+GILD currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, GILD is holding a Forward P/E ratio of 9.
-For comparison, its industry has an average Forward P/E of 25.58, which means GILD is trading at a discount to the group.
+Valuation is also important, so investors should note that GILD has a Forward P/E ratio of 9.25 right now.
+Its industry sports an average Forward P/E of 26.35, so we one might conclude that GILD is trading at a discount comparatively.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 191, which puts it in the bottom 25% of all 250+ industries.
+This group has a Zacks Industry Rank of 191, putting it in the bottom 25% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.